Tsebo200/OpenStack/README.md

 <!-- stipulate functionality and improvements that can be implemented in the future. -->

+- We would like to make this a fully responsive website
-- I would like to implement chart.js for data visualisation
+- We would like to implement dark mode
-- I want to show the total amount in the cart
-- I want to add a wishlist page
-- I want to add an about us page
-- I want to add video section of each guitar when viewing the guitar individually
+- Implement Pagination on Questions Page

 <!-- MOCKUPS -->